ashdevelops/sharpidious/README.md

 # sharpidious
-Static code &amp; rule enforcement analyser for C#
+Static code analyser &amp; rule enforcement analyser for C#

 Create a file called `sharpidious.json` in your root folder with your configuration